Florida A&M Hospital: Closure

 The hospital closed as a result of the Civil Rights Act of 1964, and the federal government's threat to withhold Medicare funding from both the FAMU hospital and Tallahassee Memorial Hospital if racial segregation continued.
 Tallahassee Memorial started admitting black patients, and federal and state funding which previously supported the FAMU Hospital was transferred to Tallahassee Memorial.
 When state funding was ended in 1967, the name was changed to Tallahassee A&M Hospital and it was leased to the city and county from 1967 to 1970, renewed for 1970-72.
 On December 24, 1971, citing unsustainable losses, the Hospital Board announced that it was closing down the hospital, which at that time had three patients housed there.
 FAMU President Dr. B. L. Perry, Jr., cited "the unwillingness of white doctors to commit patients to it.
 Concurrent with this problem was the unavailability of black doctors in this community".
 He also cited the low salary for nurses, which did not meet the requirements of the minimum wage and hour law and did not attract applicants.
 As was typical of racial desegregation in the U.S., it was the black facility that closed, and the employees lost their jobs.

 Two identical historical markers commemorating the hospital were erected in 2013.
 One is in front of the former hospital building.
 The other, at an entrance to the campus, is on the SW corner of the intersection of Palmer Avenue and South Adams Street.
-The marker (note that the transcriptions of its text in the references just given are not completely accurate) reads as follows: